-- Progression of earthworks at the dam site. - Construction of the powerhouse and spillways. - Transmission line construction including access road maintenance, staging of transmission line materials in preparation for line stringing and site reclamation. - Highway 29 realignments at Cache Creek East, Halfway River, Farrell Creek East, Farrell Creek, Dry Creek and Lynx Creek. - Clearing, road maintenance and road construction in areas of the future reservoir.
-The lower reaches of the Halfway River will be closed to boaters from September 1, 2020 to April 30, 2021. - Building wildlife habitat structures and installation. - Construction of a 2.6-kilometre shoreline protection berm in Hudson's Hope. - Blasting, processing and stockpiling of rock at Portage Mountain Quarry.
-Blasting will occur from May 16 - September 14, 2021.
-Rock will be hauled to various Highway 29 construction sites, and the Hudson's Hope berm.

-On-call archaeological studies, as required.
+- Progression of earthworks at the dam site. - Construction of the powerhouse and spillways. - Transmission line construction including access road maintenance, site reclamation and line stringing. - Highway 29 realignments at Cache Creek East, Halfway River, Farrell Creek East, Farrell Creek, Dry Creek and Lynx Creek. - Clearing, road maintenance and road construction in areas of the future reservoir. - Building wildlife habitat structures and installation. - Construction of a 2.6-kilometre shoreline protection berm in Hudson's Hope. - Blasting, processing and stockpiling of rock at Portage Mountain Quarry.
+Rock will be hauled to various Highway 29 construction sites, and the Hudson's Hope berm. - Operating the temporary fish passage. - On-call archaeological studies, as required.